rein4ce/webcraft-engine/README.md

 #### 1. Any tile shapes you want, slopes, spikes, stairs etc. ####

-That's right, now more pure blocky blocks, now you can use all sorts of tiles you always wanted: slants, railings, spheres, you name it!
+That's right, no more pure blocky blocks, now you can use all sorts of tiles you always wanted: slants, railings, spheres, you name it!
-This can help make your terrain smoother and interiors more detailed.
+This can help make your terrain smoother and interiors look more detailed.
 All you have to do is model them in your favorite 3d tool (like SketchUp, sample .skp file already supplied) and define how they should look in-game in one simple .js file and there you go!

 #### 2. Baked-in fast ambient occlusion ####